Skip to main content

 Teachers Guides

-Time spent by students consuming breakfast can be considered instructional time when students consume breakfast in the classroom and instruction is being provided while students are consuming breakfast.
+Time spent by students consuming breakfast can be considered instructional time when students consume breakfast in the classroom while instruction is being provided.
 No more than 15 minutes may be considered instructional time when students are consuming breakfast.
 (ORS 327.535)

-The 2023 -2024 equipment grant only applies to sponsors/sites operating the Breakfast After the Bell and is one of the sites required to operate Breakfast After the Bell from the 2023-2024 Breakfast After the Bell Required Site List.
-The students need to be on campus for in-person learning for the Breakfast After the Bell implementation and grant to be applicable.
-The 2023-2024 BAtB Equipment Grant Agreements will be emailed to sponsors for signature in Fall 2023.
+The 2023-2025 BAtB equipment grant only applies to sponsors/sites that are required and are operating the Breakfast After the Bell listed on the 2024-2025 Breakfast After the Bell Required Site List.
+Students must be on campus for in-person learning for the Breakfast After the Bell implementation and grant to be applicable.

 Equipment Grant Process